uhhuu/uhhuu.github.io/README.md

 ## CSV tables
 All csv tables have following things in common:
-- the table URL can be local, eg csvUrl=csv/table_master.csv or remote, e.g google sheets table that has been published to web in csv format)
+- the table URL can be local, eg csvUrl=csv/table_master.csv or remote, e.g google sheets table that has been published to web in csv format
 - all fields should be specified as text (eg if using google sheets)
 - decimals separator is '.', subfields separator is ',' (e.g coordinates can be specified as "653.128, 1003.84")
 - all coordinates are specified in "lat, lng" format, i.e y before x (as is default for leaflet)
 - first field is "comment".
 If it starts with / or #, the whole table row is regarded as comment and ignored.
-This can also be used to (temporarily comment out otherwise valid table rows.'
+This can also be used to temporarily comment out otherwise valid table rows.

 ### Master csv table (csvMasterUrl in html parameter)
 This table contains references to other csv tables and generic info.